A Survey on Causal Discovery: Theory and Practice: Causal Discovery

 Constraint-based methods are generally capable of integrating prior knowledge into the learning process.

-\paragraph{Conditional Independence with Mixed Data} Constrain-based techniques are essentially \emph{agnostic} of the specific conditional independence test that is being used.
+\paragraph{Conditional Independence and Data Types} Constraint-based techniques are essentially \emph{agnostic} of the specific conditional independence test that is being used.
 Indeed, it is possible to take advantage of such approaches in a wide variety of scenarios, as long as the assumptions of the said test are satisfied.
 While the main focus of causal discovery studies has been into either discrete or continuous settings, recent advances in conditional independence testing \cite{andrews2019learning, tsagris2018constraint} extend existing tests to mixed-data.